philip120/PROFES/README.md

 It draws from current research on trustworthy AI, multimodal reasoning, and conceptual mapping to improve model transparency and usability in sensitive or high-reliability domains.

----

-## Related Work

-Part of a larger project on **trustworthy and safe LLMs through multimodal understanding** — focusing on controlled experiments with synthetic, interpretable data to map model knowledge.